-For information about how COVID-19 is affecting Medical and Dental recruitment, please see the Information for Trainees and FAQs pages:
+For information and FAQ’s about how COVID-19 is affecting Medical and Dental recruitment, please see the information available on the specialty training website.

 Recruitment to both Foundation and Specialty (including General Practice) Programmes takes place annually.
 Specialty and GP recruitment runs from November each year with Foundation in October.

 National Recruitment led by us:

 You will be aware that the UK is in the process of leaving the European Union.
 This means freedom of movement will be affected.
 However, the NHS will continue to welcome and value staff and trainees from Europe as it does the whole world.